Synthetic-Intelligence-Labs/Synthetic-Intelligence-Labs.github.io/README.md

     <br><br>
     <div align="center">
         <br><br><br><br>
-        Pioneering the Future of Synthetic Biology and Intelligence Located at the crossroads of innovation in Brazil and the U.S., Synthetic Intelligence Labs is a beacon of avant-garde research in bio-silicon synergetic systems.
+        Pioneering the Future of Synthetic Biology and Intelligence Located at the crossroads of innovation in the United Kingdom, Brazil, and the United States, Synthetic Intelligence Labs is a beacon of avant-garde research in bio-silicon synergetic systems.
 We are dedicated to transcending the boundaries of biological and artificial intelligence.
         <br><br><br><br>
         At Synthetic Intelligence Labs, we are at the forefront of pioneering a symbiotic future where biology and technology converge to unlock unprecedented capabilities.
 Our multidisciplinary approach integrates cutting-edge research and innovative engineering to develop systems and solutions that stretch the boundaries of what's possible in artificial intelligence and robotics.
         <br><br>